 Bearfence Mountain Trail Map

-Hiking Bearfence Mountain
+Hiking Bearfence Mountain Trail

-Once you have arrived at the parking lot, indicated in the map shown previously, you will have to cross the street to begin the hike.
+Once you have arrived at the parking lot, as indicated in the map shown previously, you will have to cross the street to begin the hike.
 The trail starts on a long-looking staircase that continues for around .1 miles.
 At one point there will be a trail crossing, indicated by a trail marker.
 A trail marker is used to show the mileage and where the trails are headed.
-Keep going straight if you want to head to the 360 viewpoint via rock scramble.
+Keep going straight if you want to head to the 360 viewpoints via rock scramble.
 The intersection and trailhead are shown in the pictures above.

 We did the rock scramble route, so that is what I will be going over.
 To get there you will continue straight past the trail marker until you go to your first rock scramble, which is marked by a blue blazer.
 This is an easier one compared to the rock scrambles you will encounter later on.
-Following this, you will walk across a large flat stone and continue along the blue blazer trail.
+Following this, you will walk across a large flat stone and continue along the blue-blazer trail.
 At certain points, there will be mini viewpoints that you can walk out to and enjoy some of the scenery.

 Once you are past the first little scramble you will have to climb down a ledge.
 It was helpful that the trail was not crowded during the morning because we wanted to take our time climbing to be safe.
 After this, continue on and not much further there will be the first real rock scramble.
 It is quite easy if you take your time but will be more difficult in the dark if going at sunrise or sunset.
 Once again after climbing up, you then will scramble back down.